Who Wouldn't Just Love This Democracy! -- A Satire

 Now, it was not fair of me to have mentioned only the freedom to criticize the government as an indication of democratic privileges.
 We are also granted the freedom to massively come out to the streets to protest.

-O.K., we have advanced since those times, and our sports activities are giving us an ample opportunity to cheer and scream all we want to discharge that excess energy accumulated from seeing mother-in-law for dinner too many times.
-And as for that "bread" part, hey, it's a rich country, and we are talking hamburger and pastry.
+O.K., we have advanced since those times, and our sports events, along with the enormous significance attached to them, are giving us an ample opportunity to cheer and scream all we want---to discharge that excess energy accumulated from seeing mother-in-law for dinner too many times.
+And, as for that "bread" part, hey, it's a rich country, and here we are talking some juicy and nutritious hamburgers, hotdogs, and pastry to keep our brains sharp.

-Somebody before me must have noticed all the futility of that massive street socializing, so they went a little creative and upgraded it into something more useful - like looting, as to give a message to the government about their "just cause".
+Someone before me must have noticed all the futility of that massive street socializing, so they went a little creative and upgraded it into something more useful ---like looting, as to give a message to the government about our "just cause".
 Who wouldn't just love this democracy of ours!

 Take a Quiz

-What was the last time you stopped a war from starting; you lifted all taxes from that symbolic income called "pension"; you cut those astronomic grants to space exploration; or dropped those grants for scientific study about the migration of certain birds and insects?
+What was the last time you stopped a war from starting; or you lifted taxes from that symbolic income called "pension"; or you cut those astronomic grants to space exploration and arms race to use the money for a better medical care; or dropped those grants for scientific study about the migration of certain birds and insects?

 At time of elections I really get amused with all that show of charming smiles on glowing faces of the candidates.
-Indeed, never before, and especially after the election is over do you see them smile so much, picking up little kids, kissing babies, and all that.
+Indeed, never before, and especially after the election is all over, do you see them smile so much, picking up little kids, kissing babies, and all that.
+Isn't that cute?
 No wonder everybody is bringing a camera for the occasion; and you don't even have to tell them to say "Cheeeeze!", as that smile never leaves their face anyway, like a tattoo.

 Now, how blind do we have to be not to realize that for the vast majority of us it doesn't matter one bit who wins the election.
-Supporters cheer for their candidates short of falling on their religious knees in front of them - even though most of them probably couldn't tell five differences between their and opposition party.
+Supporters cheer for their candidates short of falling on their religious knees in front of them---even though most of them probably couldn't tell five differences between the two parties.

 So I stay clear of asking anymore.
-I realized that all these traditions are just that - traditions, and elections are not any different.
+I realized that all those traditions are just that--- traditions, and elections are not any different.
 People bitching, people cheering, people being people.
+After all those sports shows, there is still enough energy crying to be discharged in political ranting and mindless, unconditional support.

 Why Not a Little Dream

-Of course, the above idealistic scenario would be impossible at this present level of collective consciousness and altruism.
+Of course, the above idealistic scenario would be impossible at this present level of collective consciousness.
 Not while we are still driven by animalistic urges of territoriality, arrogance, fighting over resources of survival and hoarding them ruthlessly without a care for hungry mouths scattered all over the globe.
-Really, who said we hadn't evolved from monkeys - all these good things we learned from them.
+Really, who says we didn't evolve from monkeys - all these good things we learned from them.

 Too Happy to Lead, Too Undecided to Follow

-Tomorrow I am going to do something that hardly any leader can do - take a walk alone in my favorite park-forest to feed some ducks and squirrels, to sit on the bench by the river and be happy that my only "followers" will be those chipmunks who saw me feeding other animals.
-With no ambition to play a leader, even letting my First Lady decide what's gonna be for dinner.
-Long live democracy!
+Tomorrow I am going to do something that hardly any leader can do---take a solo walk in my favorite park-forest to feed some ducks and squirrels, to sit on the bench by the river and be happy that my only "followers" will be those chipmunks who saw me feeding other animals.
+With no ambition to play a leader, even letting my First Lady decide what's going to be for dinner.
+How is that for democracy!